 Nominations are accepted at any time.
 However, once a year, usually in April or May, the Social Justice Council reviews the nominations seeking a balance of issues and alignment with our purposes.
-The review results in a slate of candidate organizations from which the congregation selects the Plate Partners for the coming program year.
+The congregation votes on the nominees and the Social Justice Council has the responsibility for the final list of Plate Partners..

 Nominations should fit the following criteria:

 - They are a 501(c)(3) organization, however this may be waived.

 - They are local rather than national, although we do endorse and encourage continuing support for the ACLU and Planned Parenthood which have local affiliates that advocate for rights and policies in the Idaho Legislature

 - They do not have a strong religious component and/or a zealous advocate for a particular creed

 - They are nominated by a BUUF member or organization

 - They have a BUUF member who will be a liaison between BUUF and the organization

 - They have a mission that clearly falls under one or more the Seven UU principles as well as the Eight Principle.

 - They do not violate any of our UU principles or previous UUA statements of conscience.